realmicu/minetest-micupack/README.md

     and nodes that were crafted from these resources; device will return random number of ingots and shards - between 1 and craft quantity; Mese crystals will be converted to shards for calculation purposes; fuelled by moderate volume of Biogas
-  - Portable Biogas Torch - a tool to melt down ice and produce water source from it
+  - Portable Biogas Torch (optional, TBD) - a tool to melt down ice and produce water source from it